saraalhetela/dueling-dqn-stock-trader/README.md

 ```
 This will:

-1-Load and preprocess the data
++ Load and preprocess the data
-2-Train the RL agent
++ Train the RL agent
-3-Evaluate its performance
++ Evaluate its performance
-4-Plot cumulative profits
++ Plot cumulative profits

 Project Structure

 ```
-deep-dqn-stock-trader/
+dueling-dqn-stock-trader/
 ├── README.md
 ├── config.py
 ├── data_preprocessing.py